Evan-Coleman/Navius/11newdocs11/01_getting_started/development-setup.md

    - Go to Settings/Preferences → Languages & Frameworks → Rust
    - Set the toolchain location to your Rust installation
    - Enable "Run external linter to analyze code on the fly"

+4. **Configure Run Configurations**
+   - Go to Run → Edit Configurations
+   - Add a new Cargo configuration
+   - Set the command to "run" and add any necessary environment variables

 ### 2. Git Configuration